Fractal x-ray edge problem at the critical point of the Aubry-Andr\'e model: Results

-Despite the fractal gap structure at the critical point, we can provide an estimate of a coarse grained or ``average'' dynamical exponent from fitting the data across a regime in $L$ and a corresponding regime in $t$ at which the system encounters no gaps.
+Despite the fractal gap structure at the critical point, we can provide an estimate of a coarse grained or an ``averaged'' dynamical exponent from fitting the data across a regime in $L$ and a corresponding regime in $t$ at which the system encounters no gaps.
 We have done this in Figs.~\ref{fig:L0} and \ref{fig:Gt31}.
-For the two power law regimes that we have accessed for $n=0.309$ we find $z=1.8 \pm 0.3$ and $z_{\mathrm{typ}}=2.0 \pm 0.4$ in the first power law regime as well as $z=2.0 \pm 0.3$ and $z_{\mathrm{typ}}=2.3 \pm 0.4$ in the second power law regime.
-Thus we find that the dynamical response in the metallic scaling regimes (i.e. when the filling is nicely within a band) is diffusive with $z\approx 2$ and consistent across each respective power law regime.
-This is consistent with the understanding~\cite{kohmoto82} that the length-time scaling at the Aubry-Andre critical point has $z = 2$.
+For the two power-law regimes that we have accessed to, we find $z=1.8 \pm 0.3$ and $z_{\mathrm{typ}}=2.0 \pm 0.4$ in the first power-law regime as well as $z=2.0 \pm 0.3$ and $z_{\mathrm{typ}}=2.3 \pm 0.4$ in the second power-law regime.
+Thus, we find that the dynamical response in the metallic scaling regimes (i.e. when the filling is nicely within a band) is diffusive with $z\approx 2$ and consistent across each respective power-law regime.
+This is consistent with the understanding~\cite{kohmoto82} that the energy-length scaling at the Aubry-Andre critical point has $z = 2$.